Tiwarim386/MNIST-Handwritten-Digit-Recognition/README.md

 # MNIST-Handwritten-Digit-Recognition
-Neural Network is traing on infamous MNIST dataset which recognizes handwritten digits using Deep Learning.
+Neural Network is training on infamous MNIST dataset which recognizes handwritten digits using Deep Learning.
 Implemented using Pytorch